mhaegeman/maxime-portfolio/README.md

 # \~/maxime\_haegeman | Personal Data Science Portfolio

-A minimal, editorial-dark personal website designed for Data Scientists and Engineers.
+A minimal, editorial-dark personal website used as portfolio.
 This static site features a deep green-black aesthetic with serif display headings, terminal code elements, and neon yellow-green accents — and dynamically fetches content from external APIs to keep your portfolio up-to-date automatically.

 ## ⚡ Features